Review: Quantum Metrology and Sensing with Many-Body Systems: Introduction

-Quantum criticality is in general a property of equilibrium states such as the Gibbs thermal state (which becomes the ground state at zero temperature limit)~\cite{sachdev2011quantum,vojta2003quantum}.
-Preparing such equilibrium states can be challenging in practice, demanding ultra-low temperatures or extremely long preparation times.
-In addition, criticality-enhanced quantum precision is only achievable around the phase transition point.
+Quantum criticality is in general a property of equilibrium states such as the Gibbs thermal state (which becomes the ground state at zero temperature limit)~\cite{sachdev1999quantum,vojta2003quantum}.
+Preparing such equilibrium states can be challenging in practice, demanding ultra-low temperatures or extremely long preparation times. { One can in fact analyze the ratio of the Fisher information and the time cost to discern the practical quantum advantage.
+The time-dependent bound on the Fisher information~\cite{boixo2007generalized} provides valuable insights on the prediction of such advantage.
+As will be discussed later within a broader resource analysis segment, this leads to outcomes specific to the critical system.} In addition, criticality-enhanced quantum precision is only achievable around the phase transition point.
 This requires fine tuning and thus is mostly beneficial in the context of local sensing, where significant prior information about the parameter of interest is available.
-Therefore, as an alternative, one can use non-equilibrium dynamics of many-body systems for sensing unknown parameters.
+Beyond criticalities, the sensing capability of many-body systems have also been investigated in their strongly correlated phases, even in the presence of thermal fluctuations~\cite{mihailescu2023thermometry,mihailescu2024quantum,mihailescu2024multiparameter}.
+Moreover, as an alternative approach, one can also use non-equilibrium dynamics of many-body systems for sensing unknown parameters.
 These setups are more experimental friendly as their initial state can be a simple product state and entanglement is generated naturally during the dynamics.
-Non-equilibrium dynamics in many-body systems can be induced through different methods, including quantum quench~\cite{mitra2018quantum,daley2012measuring,calabrese2006time,calabrese2011quantum}, measurement quench~\cite{pouyandeh2014measurement,bayat2018measurement,skinner2019measurement,li2018quantum} and external driving~\cite{chu2004beyond,gritsev2017integrable,oka2019floquet}.
-Apart from the probe size, in non-equilibrium quantum sensors, time is also a key resource which plays an important role and has to be included in the definition of standard limit and quantum enhanced sensitivity.
+Non-equilibrium dynamics in many-body systems can be induced through different methods, including quantum quench~\cite{mitra2018quantum,daley2012measuring,calabrese2006time,calabrese2011quantum,shi2024universal, gietka2022understanding}, measurement quench~\cite{pouyandeh2014measurement,bayat2018measurement,skinner2019measurement,li2018quantum}, external driving~\cite{chu2004beyond,gritsev2017integrable,oka2019floquet} and adiabatic evolution~\cite{mihailescu2024quantum}.
+Apart from the probe size, in non-equilibrium quantum sensors, time is also a key resource which plays an important role and has to be included in the definition of standard quantum limit and quantum-enhanced sensitivity.
 In general, Fisher information scales as $I\sim t^\alpha L^\beta $, where $t$ is time, $L$ is the system size and $\alpha$ and $\beta$ are two exponents~\cite{ilias2022criticality}.
-In non-equilibrium sensors, the standard limit is defined as $\alpha{=}\beta{=}1$.
-Any situation with $\alpha>1$ or $\beta>1$ is called quantum enhanced sensitivity with the special case of Heisenberg limit, defined as $\alpha{=}\beta{=}2$.
+In non-equilibrium sensors, the standard quantum limit is defined as $\alpha{=}\beta{=}1$.
+Any situation with $\alpha>1$ or $\beta>1$ is called quantum-enhanced sensitivity with the special case of Heisenberg limit, defined as $\alpha{=}\beta{=}2$.
 In certain systems in which the unitary dynamics preserves the number of excitations, the Fisher information may scale with the number of excitations too.
-In fact, in Ref.~\cite{manshouri2024quantum} it was shown that in excitation-preserving dynamics Fisher information scales as $I\sim t^\alpha L^\beta N^\gamma$, where $N$ is the number of excitations and $\gamma$ is its corresponding exponent.
-This is an interesting observation which shows how the sensitivity increases from single excitation subspace, i.e. $N{=}1$, to half filling, i.e. $N{=}L/2$.
-Unlike criticality-based quantum sensors, the criteria for achieving quantum enhanced precision is not yet well-characterized in non-equilibrium quantum many-body probes.
-For instance, we know that localized phases are not good for sensing~\cite{he2023stark,yousefjani2023longrange,yousefjani2024nonlinearity,sahoo2024localization} but what features in extended phases are crucial for quantum enhanced sensitivity are not yet identified.
+In fact, in Ref.~\cite{manshouri2024quantum} it was shown that in excitation-preserving dynamics Fisher information scales as $I\sim t^\alpha L^\beta N_{\rm ex}^\gamma$, where $N_{\rm ex}$ is the number of excitations and $\gamma$ is its corresponding exponent.
+This is an interesting observation which shows how the sensitivity increases from single excitation subspace, i.e.~$N_{\rm ex}{=}1$, to half filling, i.e.~$N_{\rm ex}{=}L/2$.
+In addition, Ref.~\cite{gietka2023squeezing} proposes using spin-orbit coupled quantum gases which they claim can be utilized to overcome the Heisenberg limit, and Ref.~\cite{gietka2022understanding} demonstrates that Fisher information can exhibit exponential scaling as a physical effect by quenching dynamics far beyond the critical point.
+Unlike criticality-based quantum sensors, the criteria for achieving quantum-enhanced precision is not yet well-characterized in non-equilibrium quantum many-body probes.
+For instance, we know that localized phases are not good for sensing~\cite{he2023stark,yousefjani2023longrange,yousefjani2025nonlinearity,sahoo2024localization} but what features in extended phases are crucial for quantum-enhanced sensitivity are not yet identified.